 The SD bit is updated with every 1-Wire Reset command.
-If the DS2482 detects a logic 0 on the 1-Wire line at t{SI} during the Presence Detect cycle, the SD bit is set to 1.
-This bit returns to its default 0 with a subsequent 1-Wire Reset command provided that the short has been removed.
-If SD is 1, PPD is 0.
+If the DS2482 detects a logic 0 on the 1-Wire line at t{SI} during the Presence Detect cycle, the SD bit will be set to 1.
+This bit will return to its default 0 with a subsequent 1-Wire Reset command provided that the short has been removed.
+If SD is 1, PPD will be 0.
 The DS2482 cannot distinguish between a short and a DS1994 or DS2404 signaling a 1-Wire interrupt.
 For this reason, if a DS2404/DS1994 is used in the application, the interrupt function must be disabled.
 The interrupt signaling is explained in the respective device data sheets.